Province of Almería: Ancient

 The rich local customs and fiestas retain links deep into the past, back to the eras of the Umayyads, Romans, Greeks, and Phoenicians.

 Middle Ages

-It became part of the Muslim Empire in 711.
+It became part of the Umayyad Caliphate in 711.
 During the taifa era, it was ruled by the Arab Muslim Banu al-Amiri tribe from 1012 to 1038, briefly annexed by Valencia (1038–1041), then given by Zaragoza to the Banu Sumadih dynasty until its conquest by the Almoravids in 1091.
 Some centuries later, it became part of the kingdom of Granada.